Academic Language is Critical to Success

 Theory of Change

 A "theory of change" describes the process through which an educational intervention is expected to lead to the desired learning outcomes.
-Below we share the theory of change and underlying evidence basis of the ALL model.
+Below we share the theory of change and underlying evidence basis of Speak Agent's academic language learning model.

-Students acquire academic vocabulary knowledge through three intervention components and underlying processes, as shown in the diagram above:
+Students acquire academic language through three intervention components and underlying processes, as shown in the diagram above:

 - Multimodal exposures: Students develop familiarity with new words and concepts through repeated multimodal (aural, textual, verbal, and visual) exposures.
-Isolated vocabulary practice, while often maligned, may actually be a more effective means of new vocabulary acquisition than integrated practice, with equivalent retention (File & Adams, 2010).
-In addition, isolated practice is a more rapid way of achieving the required number of exposures noted above (Schmitt, 2008; Peregoy & Boyle, 2013).
+Rapid and repeated practice is needed to achieve the required number of exposures noted above (Schmitt, 2008; Peregoy & Boyle, 2013).

-- Integrated practice: Students engage in dialogic reading, cloze activities, word and syntax games, and other types of independent, guided, and collaborative language practice to develop word comprehension in varied contexts.
+- Integrated practice: Students engage in dialogic reading, cloze activities, word and syntax games, and other types of independent, guided, and collaborative language practice to develop comprehension in varied contexts.
 This variety of contexts and modes is helpful for understanding nuanced meanings and fluency with academic texts.
 (Bravo et al, 2007; Graves, 2009; Nisbet & Austin, 2013; Peregoy & Boyle, 2013).

-- Usage in varied contexts: The progression culminates with multimodal composition projects involving writing, editing, speaking, and other learning tasks to create "comprehensible output," which Swain (2005) theorizes deepens linguistic knowledge and assists learners in conveying meaning.
+- Applying in varied contexts: The progression culminates with multimodal composition projects involving writing, editing, speaking, and other learning tasks to create "comprehensible output," which Swain (2005) theorizes deepens linguistic knowledge and assists learners in conveying meaning.
 This builds broader academic language comprehension, including syntax and fluency with usage.